CPAN-Security/security.metacpan.org/presentations/README.md

 This directory contains presentations given at conferences and other events.
 For now, the following have been published:

-* TPRC 2023 in Toronto, Canada – [Lightening talks](tprc2023-cpan-sec-lightening-talk/)
+* TPRC 2023 in Toronto, Canada – [Lightning talks](tprc2023-cpan-sec-lightning-talk/)

 #### How to generate the files